Spa Summer Classic 2020

 Driver notes for the Spa Summer Classic

-The Spa Summer Classic is one of the best events at Spa – Francorchamps and in a comfortable time of year.
+The Spa Summer Classic is one of the best historic/classic events at Spa – Francorchamps and in a comfortable time zone of the year.

 Should you be interested to join this event, you best visit the official Spa Summer Classic website.